ericklein/air_quality/readme.md

 	- Connect pin 2 of the sensor to whatever your DHTPIN is
 	- Connect pin 4 (on the right) of the sensor to GROUND
 	- Connect a 10K resistor from pin 2 (data) to pin 1 (power) of the sensor
-- SGP30 sensor
-	- VIN to 3.3v, 5V
-	- GND to ground
-	- SDA to SDA
-	- SCL to SCL
 - Featherwing OLED
 	- SDA to SDA
 	- SCL to SCL